ruby/prism/README.md

   <img alt="Prism Ruby parser" height="256px" src="https://github.com/ruby/prism/blob/main/doc/images/prism.png?raw=true">
 </div>

 This is a parser for the Ruby programming language.
 It is designed to be portable, error tolerant, and maintainable.
 It is written in C99 and has no dependencies.
-It is currently being integrated into [CRuby](https://github.com/ruby/ruby), [JRuby](https://github.com/jruby/jruby), [TruffleRuby](https://github.com/oracle/truffleruby), [Sorbet](https://github.com/sorbet/sorbet), and [Syntax Tree](https://github.com/ruby-syntax-tree/syntax_tree).

 ## Overview